mewza/mclt/README.md

 Written by Dmitry Boldyrev with assistance of AI (claude.ai and GROK)

-Forward / Reverse MCLT (Modulated complex lapped transform by H. Malvar) C++ class templatable with a SIMD vector support and NEON optimized.
+Forward / Reverse MCLT (Modulated complex lapped transform by H. Malvar) C++ class templatable with either a scalar or SIMD vector with NEON optimizations.

 Originally published by H. Malvar in 1999, see: